7.4.4. USER-OMP package¶

 Using multiple threads/task can be more effective under the following circumstances:

-- The system has a spatially inhomogeneous particle density which does not map well to the domain decomposition scheme or load-balancing options that LAMMPS provides.
-This is because multi-threading achives parallelism over the number of particles, not via their distribution in space.
+The system has a spatially inhomogeneous particle density which does not map well to the domain decomposition scheme or load-balancing options that LAMMPS provides.
+This is because multi-threading achieves parallelism over the number of particles, not via their distribution in space.

 Additional performance tips are as follows: